TungstenTransformation/KTScripts/Find left and right word alignments.md

 Private Sub SL_Alignment_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)
    Dim PageWidth As Long, Histogram As CscXDocFieldAlternatives, Words As CscXDocWords, Word As CscXDocWord, W As Long, BucketSize As Double, Count As Long
    Dim H As Long, T As Long, TextLine As CscXDocTextLine, Sum As Double, Page As Long, AcceptableSpacing As Double, Distance As Long
-   Dim OldHistogramSize As Long, AcceptableOverlap As Integer, LeftDistance As Double, RightDistance As Double, Side As String
+   Dim OldHistogramSize As Long, AcceptableOverlap As Long, LeftDistance As Double, RightDistance As Double, Side As String, AllSpaces As Long
    Page=0
    PageWidth=pXDoc.CDoc.Pages(Page).Width
-   BucketSize=6
+   BucketSize=20
    Set Histogram=pLocator.Alternatives
    For H=0 To PageWidth/BucketSize
       With Histogram.Create